Hope & Co.: History

 In 1803, the bank was involved in financing the Louisiana Purchase.
+Hope took over the direction of the financial operation on Louisiana, and they were the sole executors of the French part of the operation after Baring withdrew in 1803.
 The Hope brothers sold the real estate at Keizers- and Prinsengracht to John Williams Hope.
 Also Henry sold Villa Welgelegen to his fiduciary, who continued to hold that office until the establishment of the monarchy under Louis Bonaparte in 1806.
 When Henry Hope died in 1811, the London offices of Hope & Co. merged with Baring Brothers & Co.
 Adriaan van der Hoop inherited the Amsterdam portion of the investments, together with Alexander Baring.

 Art collection

 Thomas Hope was a member of the China-committee and likely started to collect blue and white Chinaware.
 In 1770 the mansion was renovated and in 1771 they acquired a fine collection of paintings from two Mennonite brothers in Rotterdam.
-Both Jan, supported by his wife, and Henry collected paintings, statues and Loosdrechts porcelain.
+Both Jan, supported by his wife, and Henry collected paintings, statues and Loosdrecht porcelain.
 In 1783 Jan Hope sued the painter Louis Gerverot.
 Around 1790 John Williams Hope was portrayed by Angelika Kaufmann.

 When Pichegru occupied the south Henry fled from Hellevoetsluis on 17 October 1794.
 Henry took as much art he could ship according to August Schlegel.
 The paintings that were too large to take to London and which remained in the possession of the bank, came into the hands of Adriaan van der Hoop.
 Henry settled on the corner of Harley Street and Cavendish Square.
 Thomas Hope of Deepdene was collecting art, sculptures, antique vases and books in Duchess Street.
 His son Henry Thomas Hope inherited the collection after 1831.
 Lord Francis Pelham Clinton-Hope sold the Hope Collection of Pictures in 1898.